Scale your business with our modular plugins.

 }

-In this example, we are getting the category of the product that has been added to the cart using the get_the_terms() WordPress inbuilt function.
-In the next line, we apply our conditional to retrieve the category of the product using $terms[0]->name.
+In this example, we are getting the category of the product that has been added to the cart using the get_the_terms() WordPress’s built-in function.
+In the following line, we apply our condition to retrieve the category of the product using $terms[0]->name.
 This way, if the product belongs to the category Posters, we increase the price by $20.

-This is a sample script that you can take as a base and edit it to change both the taxonomy and the amount you want to add or deduct from the price.
+This is a sample script that you can use as a base and edit to change the taxonomy and the amount you want to add or deduct from the price.

-Finally, remember that you need to use the 'before_calculate_totals' function and its corresponding hook as we did in step 1.3.
+Finally, remember to use the 'before_calculate_totals' function and its corresponding hook as we did in step 1.3.

-As you can see, the know-how of using conditional and WordPress/WooCommerce functions will provide an extremely flexible way to update product prices programmatically.
+As you can see, the know-how to use conditional statements and WordPress/WooCommerce functions provides a highly flexible way to update product prices programmatically.
 These are just a few examples to give you ideas of what’s possible.

-However, there’s a lot more you can do so unleash your creativity and find new ways to edit the price of your products.
-For example, you can apply discounts on specific product IDs, based on the URL the users came from, depending on the users’ location or ID, and so on.
-The possibilities are endless so play around with the script and find the best solutions for your store.
+However, there’s a lot more you can do to unleash your creativity and find new ways to lower your product prices.
+For example, you can apply discounts based on specific product IDs, the URL users came from, users’ location or ID, and so on.
+The possibilities are endless —play around with the script and find the best solutions for your store.

 FINAL NOTES